aurelia/i18n/README.md

 ## Migration to new i18next version
 * Default interpolation is `{{` and `}}` instead of `__`
+* API Changes: Keep those in mind if you accessed the original i18next object and performed custom actions the existing aurelia-i18n methods have been updated to use the new API
 * Options removed/changed: `{ sendMissing, getAsync, resStore => resources }`
 * plural_not_found won't be thrown but the given key if no plural is defined
 * indefinite plural was removed in v2 (`I have 1 apple` -> `I have one apple`)
+* No default backend

+The new version requires the user to define its own backend service.
+This was done in order to keep the core clean and easily upgradable.
+So from now on users of aurelia-i18n also need to setup their own backend service.
+In order to do so we can leverage a i18next plugin from [this list](http://i18next.com/docs/ecosystem/#backends)-
+Take a look at the updated [How to install this plugin?](#how-to-install-this-plugin) section.

 ## Polyfills